Spotify_Logo_RGB_Green copy.png

 Identify insights and user needs

-Utilizing the research findings, I synthesized and illustrated the data into more humanizing terms so I could better empathize with them.
-Taking this step is crucial to knowing how the product will make a positive impact on them.
+Using the research findings, I summarized and presented the data in more relatable terms to better empathize with them.
+This step is essential for understanding how the product will positively impact their lives.

 Methodology